1chooo/portfolio/README.md

   </a>
 </div>

+Welcome to the monorepo of my personal website! 👋

 ## Features

 - **Modern Stack Setup** – Fast, responsive design powered by Next.js, Tailwind CSS, and TypeScript (strict mode), managed with Turborepo.